inaka/guidelines/README.md

   the CTO to create a new repository for you and give him a brief description as well as the main programming language under which the project will be developed.
-* For a more detailed guide on how to use Github on your day to day taks, refer to this [Youtube Playlist](https://www.youtube.com/playlist?list=PL75bT2qMwxlWC9PsShtzOy5rBzYjSWPv7) by our CTO [@elbrujohalcon](https://github.com/elbrujohalcon).
+* For a more detailed guide on how to use Github on your day to day tasks, refer to this [Youtube Playlist](https://www.youtube.com/playlist?list=PL75bT2qMwxlWC9PsShtzOy5rBzYjSWPv7) by our CTO [@elbrujohalcon](https://github.com/elbrujohalcon).

 #### Commit Messages